-- 1. The justification for each budget line item for the CDBG funds requested; - 2.
+- I. The justification for each budget line item for the CDBG funds requested; - 2.
 Local matching funds; and - 3.
-Other sources and amounts of local, state, federal or private funds to be involved.
+Other sources and amounts of local, state, federal, or private funds to be involved.

-Reminder: Planning Grants may not be used for reimbursement of activities undertaken or completed prior to the Governor's Award Letter.
+Reminder: Planning grants may not be used for reimbursement of activities undertaken or completed prior to the date of announcement of grant award by the Department of Commerce Governor's Award Letter.